gdg-yonsei/golden-time-android/README.md

 <h1 align="center">Golden Time 📱</h1>
-<h3 align="center">Share a manual, share a life</h3>
+<h3 align="center">"I need you right next to me, not an expert in ten minute distance"</h3>
 <p align="center">
   <img src="https://user-images.githubusercontent.com/11978494/228843932-c59e03fb-d4e7-458d-a548-58e80583a7ea.png" alt="icon" width="250" height="250">
 </p>

 ## Overview

 *Golden Time* is a service helping rescuers to save the patient with the proper manual.
-By sharing the patient's manual to nearby people when an emergency occurs, it shortens rescuer's hesitating time and prevents some critical dangers such as a WRONG ACTION.
+By sharing the patient's manual to nearby people when an emergency occurs, it shortens rescuer's hesitating time and prevents some critical dangers such as WRONG ACTIONs.
 And this is the main application of Golden Time running in Android.
+You can check out other components of our service such as [Golden Time - Backend](https://github.com/gdsc-ys/golden-time-backend) and [Golden Time - WearOS](https://github.com/gdsc-ys/golden-time-wearos)

 The overall process is as follows.
 1. Register a disease with related manuals.